One of the great things about Australia’s education system is the way in which it makes higher education accessible to all citizens.

 TAFE is extremely flexible.
 It comes in a variety of formats which suit just about any lifestyle.
 There are part-time and full-time courses, and courses that can be considered a hybrid of both.
 There are on-campus options and online courses for people who may not be geographically close to an institute or who need to balance work, study, and family commitments.
 There are also semester-based courses and rolling courses, which are usually offered by online TAFE providers.

 TAFE semester courses are structured according to predetermined dates: application dates, starting dates, assignment dates, exam dates, and closing dates, etc. All on-campus courses are semester based, but not all online courses are.
-Semesters vary from region to region and institute to institute, so TAFE in NSW may not start at the same time as those in QLD.
+Semesters vary from region to region and institute to institute, so TAFE in VIC may not start at the same time as those in QLD.

-Most TAFE institutes offer students online study options, even though they may be traditional bricks and mortar institutions.
+Most TAFE institutes offer students online study options, even though they may be traditional brick and mortar institutions.
 It’s important to note that not all courses are suited to online study.
 If this is the case, some institutes may offer hybrid courses in which students have to attend a certain number of practicals, tutorials, or lecture hours per study unit or course.

 TAFE short courses serve a number of purposes.
 They can be introductory courses for certain applications, like beginners courses in Microsoft Word.
 Interested parties can then increase their skills with intermediate and advanced courses.
-They can also top up skills, for example, research methodology for doctorate students, or BAS Registration for accountants and tax professionals.
+They can also top up existing skills, for example, research methodology for doctorate students, or BAS Registration for accountants and tax professionals.
 Short courses vary in duration from half-day to six weeks.

 Every region in Australia has its own TAFE institutes, many of which have campuses spread across all the major cities and towns.
 Many of the major cities have several different TAFE providers.
 Some institutes specialise in certain fields of study, while others offer the full variety of courses.